 mobile-dedicated infrastructure, which we’ll tag as

 originating from other sources, which we’ll simply tag as

-exact syntax for query comments is database specific: MySQL and PostgreSQL
+exact syntax for query comments is database specific: MySQL, PostgreSQL, and Cassandra

 implement nested block comments while MongoDB employs a $comment meta-operator.